 This research area supports activities that range from detailed calculations of the predictions of the Standard Model, to the extrapolation of current knowledge to a new level of understanding, and the identification of the means to experimentally verify such predictions.
 Thus a thriving theory program is essential for identifying new directions and opportunities for the field.
 Topics studied in theoretical high energy physics research include, but are not limited to: phenomenological and theoretical studies that support experimental HEP research at the Energy, Intensity and Cosmic Frontiers, both in understanding the data and in finding new directions for experimental exploration; development of analytical and numerical computational techniques for these studies; and construction and exploration of theoretical frameworks for understanding fundamental particles and forces at the deepest level possible.
 This research area also provides graduate and postdoctoral research training for the next generation of scientists and computational resources needed for theoretical calculations.
+Activities that rely on experimental data, performed expressly for or with an experimental research collaboration, are not included in this research area.

-Subprogram Contact: Simona Rolli, (301) 903-0504, simona.rolli@science.doe.gov
+Subprogram Contact: Simona Rolli, (301) 903-0504, simona.rolli@science.doe.gov Website: http://science.energy.gov/hep/research